-As noted earlier in this order, the parties must file deposition transcripts promptly with the Clerk of Court.
-Any deposition that has not been filed with the Clerk of Court seven calendar days before trial shall not be used by any party for any purpose at trial.
+Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-7. Trial: July 20, 2009 at 9:00 a.m.
+10. Trial: March 19, 2012 at 9:00 a.m.

-The parties estimate that this case will take two days to try.
+The parties estimate that each case will take three days to try.

 Trial shall be to a jury of seven and shall be bifurcated.
-This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved her claims.
-If the jury find that the plaintiff has met her burden, then the parties will offer evidence and arguments on the issue of damages.
+This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved his claims.
+If the jury find that the plaintiff has met his burden, then the parties will offer evidence and arguments on the issue of damages.